Ground source heat pumps

 The costs of a GSHPWhen considering a GSHP, cost is always going to be a key consideration.
 However, there is no set cost when it comes to installing a heat pump as the cost is directly reflected in the size of your property and whether ground loops or boreholes are used to extract the heat from the ground.

 As a rough idea, you can expect the GSHP and its components and installation to cost in the region of £25,000 to £30,000.
-However, a well-designed GSHP will be as much as 4x more efficient than a gas boiler, deliver low running costs all whilst being kinder to the environment at the same time!
+However, a well-designed GSHP will be as much as 4x more efficient than a gas boiler, and deliver low running costs all whilst being kinder to the environment at the same time!

 It’s also possible to reduce the initial cost of installing a ground source heating system by applying for government incentives like the Boiler Upgrade Scheme, which offers an upfront voucher of £6000 for eligible properties